kajet300/kajet300.github.io/languages/php.md

 ---
 layout: page
 title: PHP
-permalink: //languages/php/
+permalink: /languages/php/
 image: https://www.tiobe.com/wp-content/themes/tiobe/tiobe-index/images/PHP.png
 description: |
-  PHP is a widely-used, open source scripting language; PHP scripts are executed on the server; PHP is free to download and use; PHP is an amazing and popular language!
-It is powerful enough to be at the core of the biggest blogging system on the web (WordPress)!
+  What is PHP?
+PHP is a server-side scripting language created primarily for web development but it is also used as a general-purpose programming language.
+Unlike client-side languages like JavaScript, which are executed on the user's browser, PHP scripts run on the server.
+The results are then sent to the client's web browser as plain HTML.
 ---

 # PHP